emacs-mirror/emacs/mps/manual/source/reference/index.rst

                                   mps_count_t fragmentation_limit)

     *minimum_size*, *mean_size*, and *maximum_size* are the minimum,
-    mean, and maximum (typical) size in bytes of blocks expected to be allocated in the pool.
+    mean, and maximum (typical) :term:`size` of :term:`blocks <block>` expected to be allocated in the pool.
 Blocks smaller than *minimum_size* and larger than *maximum_size* may be allocated, but the pool is not guaranteed to manage them space-efficiently.
-Furthermore, partial freeing is not supported for blocks larger than *maximum_size*;
-    doing so will result in the storage of the block never being reused. *mean_size* need not be an accurate mean, although the pool will manage *mean_size* blocks more efficiently if it is.
+    Furthermore, partial freeing is not supported for blocks larger than *maximum_size*; doing so will result in the storage of the block never being reused. *mean_size* need not be an accurate mean, although the pool will manage *mean_size* blocks more efficiently if it is.

     *reserve_depth* is the expected hysteresis of the population of the pool.
 When blocks are freed, the pool will retain sufficient